son-n-pham/SQL_CheatSheet/README.md

   WHERE name LIKE '_ove';
   ```

-#### % Wildcard: ised used match to match zero or more unspecified characters.
+#### % Wildcard is used to match zero or more unspecified characters.
 Below example will match any movies starting with "The"

   ```SQL
   SELECT name